stealsocks/joodaloop.com/content/colophon.md

 Pages weigh an average of 15kb after the fonts have been cached.
 Thus, the majority of it's load time is taken up by latency, not bandwidth.
 That, in turn, is minimised using Netlify's global CDN and prefetching/caching.

-The average Time to Interactive (fully-loaded page) clocks in at less than 200 milliseconds.

 ### II.
 Thoughtfulness